unpwnabl/OverTheWire-Natas-Solutions/README.md

 ![Error](/imgs/lvl7/error.png)

-No matter what we try, we never get a valide response.
+No matter what we try, we never get a valid response.
 But if we dig deeper, especially in the code for the page itself, we see this:
 ```html
 <html>
     <head>